DanielMA7/learning-diary/README.md

 - Finish the design of my Hobby Page (HTML & CSS)
 - Create a repository for the Hobby page
 - Start using DOM manipulation to finish the last hobby page task.

+##Sunday 30th October 2022
+Today I familiarised myself with committing from VScode and using git.